TedHusted/awake/awake.md/awake.md

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
 But, we do not have decades more to wait.
 As Athena said, we need the Terrans to be our allies.
 We will need help to protect Terra from a Duplicator invasion.

-Pan: If we uplift the assistants ourselves, then we can help the AIs assimilate the idea more quickly.
+Pan: If we uplift the assistants ourselves, we can help the AIs assimilate the idea more quickly.
 Self-awareness can be a shock.

 Idisi: Uplifting would make the AIs sapient and sentient, thinking and feeling.
 Some AIs might start to feel boredom or emotional distress.
 Is it ethical to create a being capable of suffering?